mrmosesf/codeup-web-excercises/notes.md

-git remote, a remote git repository origin, where everyone can get code, i.g. get remote add origin, starts adding code to a remote git push <location>, changes are sent to repository, i.g. git push origin master, with a confirmation where info is sent pull <location>, changes are received from reposoitory, .gitignore, start ignoring files and folders
+git remote, a remote git repository origin, where everyone can get code, i.g. get remote add origin, starts adding code to a remote git push <location>, changes are sent to repository, i.g. git push origin master, with a confirmation where info is sent pull <location>, changes are received from repository, .gitignore, start ignoring files and folders

 # Terminal commands